City of Corona

 - Select Yes to receive e-Bills.

-Don’t have an iLink account?
+Don’t have an online account?

-Create one at www.CoronaDWP.org/ilink.- A. When you sign up for e-Bills, you receive an e-mail notification that your bill is ready to view online.
+Click here to create one: www.CoronaCA.gov/WaterBill- A. When you sign up for e-Bills, you receive an e-mail notification that your bill is ready to view online.

 - A. An e-Bill is an electronic version of a paper bill..

-- A. Visit www.CoronaDWP.org/ilink.
+- A. Visit www.CoronaCA.gov/WaterBill.

 - Log into your account.